google-ai-edge/mediapipe/mediapipe/docs/troubleshooting.md

 calculator is automatically registered by name through the [`REGISTER_CALCULATOR`] macro using the [`registration.h`] library.
 Note that [`REGISTER_CALCULATOR`] can register a calculator with a namespace prefix, identical to its C++ namespace.
-In this case, the calcultor graph must also use the same namespace prefix.
+In this case, the calculator graph must also use the same namespace prefix.

 ## Out Of Memory error